recycle-me-org/recycle-me-ui/docs/pull_request_template.md

 -

 ### Checklist
+- [ ] I have requested reviews from at least one FE team member and one BE team member
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas